MatveiT/Computations-on-algebraic-structures-1/README.md

 We adapted the code to two different environments.

-**2.1.1) Online execution**
+**2.1.1) On-line execution**

   The simplest way:
   Without any required installation on your computer, you can simply copy and paste the content of the file 'JScode.txt' (folder './online-execution/') in any JavaScript on-line editor (such as for instance 'https://playcode.io/online-javascript-editor').
 Then, the system of equations will be displayed in the terminal.

 **2.1.2) Execution in Node.js**

-  For 'Node.js' users,
-  To run JavaScript locally on you computer, you need **Node.js** to be installed.
-Then you can just execute the content of the folder './script-for-node/' to obtain the results.
+  For 'Node.js' users, to run JavaScript locally on your computer, you first need to install **Node.js**.
+Then you can execute the content of the folder './script-for-node/' to obtain the results.
   - The file 'script.js' defines the main code needed to obtain the equations from a given expression.
   - The file 'usage.js' shows how to use the code from 'script.js'
-  - The file 'results.js' defined the eight expressions $e_1, ..., e_8$ and uses 'script.js' to obtain the wanted system of expressions.
+  - The file 'results.js' defines the eight expressions $e_1$, ..., $e_8$ and uses 'script.js' to obtain the wanted system of expressions.

   To obtain the results, first uncomment the relevant lines in the file 'results.js', then execute it in the folder './script-for-node/', using the command line as follows.
   ```